 2. Am I liable for the debts of the company?

 The owner of a sole proprietorship is liable for all of its debts because it is not a separate legal entity.
-The shareholders of a corporation and members of a LLC are not liable for its debts unless they have taken dividends or distributions from the company at a time when they knew it was insolvent.
+The shareholders of a corporation and members of a LLC are not liable for its debts unless they have taken dividends or distributions from the company at a time when it was insolvent.
 In addition, a shareholder can be liable for the corporation’s debts if the formalities regarding the corporation’s existence are not met.
 For example, if the shareholder fails to maintain minutes of the shareholders or board of directors’ meetings, pays personal expenses with the corporation’s funds, loans money freely to and from the corporation, and otherwise fails to respect the corporation’s existence as a separate legal entity, the protection of limited liability may be pierced by a creditor who does not get paid by the corporation.

 3. How are these entities taxed?